yuconglu/GCODS/README.md

 The model is trained and evaluated on the ERA5 reanalysis dataset, which is publicly available.

-You can access and download the ERA5 data from the ECMWF Climate Data Store:
+You can access and download the WeatherBench data from:
 [**WeatherBench Dataset**](https://mediatum.ub.tum.de/1524895)

 ## 3. How to Run